 Creates a database user with privileges sufficient to create data in the database.

-Deletes a database sequence from an enterprise geodatabase.
+Deletes a database sequence from a geodatabase.

 Creates geodatabase system tables, stored procedures, functions, and types in an existing database, thereby enabling geodatabase functionality in the database.

 Exports the configuration keywords, parameters, and values from the specified enterprise geodatabase to an editable file.
 Change parameter values or add custom configuration keywords to the file and use the Import Geodatabase Configuration Keywords tool to import the changes to the geodatabase.

 Defines data storage parameters for an enterprise geodatabase by importing a file containing configuration keywords, parameters, and values.

 Moves the data from a binary, spatial, or spatial attribute column of one data type to a new column of a different data type in geodatabases in Oracle and SQL Server.
 The configuration keyword you specify when migrating determines the data type used for the new column.

 Rebuild existing attribute or spatial indexes in enterprise geodatabases.
 Indexes can also be rebuilt on states and state_lineage geodatabase system tables and the delta tables of datasets that are registered to participate in traditional versioning.
 Out-of-date indexes can lead to poor query performance.